open-space-collective/open-space-toolkit/CONTRIBUTING.md

 *Tip: `ostk-debug` allows you to debug your code from within the development environment using `gdb`.*

 *Tip: The `ccmake` tool is installed in the dev container and can be used to configure CMake project options to speed up your build time.
-It can be run with the `cmake ../` command from the `./build` directory*
+It can be run with the `ccmake ..` command from the `./build` directory*

 *Tip: `ostk-clean` cleans the entire build directory.*